ev3dev/edu-docs/docs/programming/eclipse-ide.md

 $ docker tag <docker_cross_compiler_image> ev3cross
 ```

-## Additional Eclipse Plugins
+## Additional Eclipse Plugins Setup

 Two additional Eclipse Plugins need to be installed from the Eclipse Marketplace:
-* Eclipse Docker Tooling (works with Eclipse Oxygen release and later)
+* Eclipse Docker Tooling: Control and Invoke Docker from within Eclipse (works with Eclipse Neon release and later, tested with Oxygen)
-* GNU MCU Eclipse
+* GNU MCU Eclipse: Cross-compiler toolchain integration, simplify creation of ARM-based projects in Eclipse

 ![Eclipse Plugins](../../images/pics/eclipse-marketplace-installed-tools.png)

+From the `Eclipse Marketplace`, search for the two plugins and install them.

-## Creating new ev3dev-c project in Eclipse
+## Creating a new ARM-based project in Eclipse

-To get started, we'll create an ARM "Hello World" project in Eclipse.
+We'll create an ARM "Hello World" project in Eclipse as an example.
 In Eclipse, select `File->New->C Project`.
 Choose the `Hello World ARM C Project` from the list.

 ![ARM Project](../../images/pics/new-c-project-arm.png)